-Students may wear regular dress code attire or Friday spirit wear attire during testing days.
+Students may wear Daily Wear dress code attire or Friday Spirit Wear attire during testing days.
 Students not in appropriate attire will not be permitted to take their finals.

 There are no semester exam exemptions.

 Promotion and Retention of Students